hyee/dbcli/README.md

 Line Wrap
 -----------------------
 For the output lines that wider than the buffer width(in Posix System it's the screen width), the overflow part will be trimmed.
+To view the complete information:
+* use `<command> | more` to enter more mode, and press `arrow` keys to scroll the screen
-To view the complete information, you can run command `out` to launch the default editor to see the historial output.
+* run command `out` to launch the default editor to see the historial output.
 If the default editor is `vi`, execute `:set nowrap` and use hotkey `e/b/zL/zH` to horizontally scroll the screen.
 To change the default editor, use `set [-p] editor <executable name>`.
 For example, `set editor code`

 Releases